-As a pediatric occupational therapist, I have worked with children with Dyslexia in schools and in clinic set up over the years.
-In addition to providing occupational therapy interventions, I have always been curious to discover with them, their strengths, gifts and talent.
-This fact alone made the title just perfect; it caught my eye and, without a doubt, my heart.
-I picked this book with an aim to quell my curiosity.
+As a pediatric occupational therapist, I have worked with children with Dyslexia in schools and in a center set up over the years.
+In addition to providing occupational therapy interventions, I have always been curious to discover their strengths, gifts, and talent with them.
+This fact alone made the title perfect; it caught my eye and, without a doubt, my heart.
+I picked this book intending to quell my curiosity.

 The Author, Ronald Deel Davis, is Dyslexic.
-As a reader, I find it more captivating reading from an author who has had a personalized experience on what they are writing about.
+As a reader, reading is more captivating from an author who has had a personalized experience with what they are writing about.
 This pick for a read was just right.
 I can only imagine how hard it was to be a dyslexic student in Donald Davis’ learning days.
-The teachers, parents and the community were not aware as we are now.
+The teachers, parents, and the community were unaware, as we are now.
 Information about learning disabilities was not as accessible as it is now.
-With the internet, we are definitely fortunate to have such information at the click of a button… I just digress; let me get back on track.
+With the internet, we are fortunate to have such information at the click of a button… I just digress; let me get back on track.

 Davis' Perspective of Dyslexia

-After reading the first few pages, I had to take a pause.
-I discovered that I needed to have to an open mind and to shift my mindset to be able to fully appreciate Davis’s work.
+After reading the first few pages, I had to take pause.
+I discovered I needed an open mind and shifted my mindset to fully appreciate Davis’s work.
 Why so?
-Well, Davis had an interesting perspective about Dyslexia.
+Well, Davis had an interesting perspective on Dyslexia.
 According to Davis, Disorientation is one of the main challenges faced by a dyslexic learner.
-Dyslexics used disorientation unconsciously to perceive multi-dimentionally.
+Dyslexics use disorientation unconsciously to perceive multi-dimensionally.

 Reading on, I got a feel of how it happens.
-Davis talks about how a potential dyslexic (P.D) infant, a two year old, a 3-5 year old, a 6 year old and a 9 year old are affected by the multidimentinal perception of the world around them in their dyslexic state.
+Davis talks about how a potential dyslexic (P.D.) infant, a two-year-old, a A 3-5-year-old, a 6-year-old, and a 9-year-old are affected by the multidimensional perception of the world around them in their dyslexic state.
 I nodded in agreement with his findings that the dyslexic learner is primarily a non-verbal thinker who has little or no internal monologue.
-The dyslexic learner thinks with mental pictures and they get to hear what they are reading while reading out loud.
-This picture making process for the dyslexics is stopped by trigger words and or unknown words.
+Dyslexic learners think with mental pictures and hear what they are reading while reading aloud.
+This picture-making process for dyslexics is stopped by trigger words and or unknown words.

-I once watched a film that had blank gaps in between, I felt confused, frustrated and finally, just quit watching the film all together.
-I couldn’t get the plot of the film, as much as I tried to concentrate, the gaps made my efforts futile.
-I related this with Davis’ description of the Dyslexic learner’s process and understood why they find it hard to comprehend what they are reading and why some are so frustrated with school work and why some eventually give up.
+I once watched a film with blank gaps in between; I felt confused and frustrated and finally just quit watching the movie.
+I couldn’t get the film’s plot, and as much as I tried to concentrate, the gaps made my efforts futile.
+I related this to Davis’ description of the Dyslexic learner’s process.
+I understood why they find it hard to comprehend what they are reading, why some are so frustrated with schoolwork, and why some eventually give up.
 I now get it.

 The Davis Procedure

-Davis created the Davis Procedure which enables the Dyslexic learner to control disorientation, thereby controlling the dyslexic symptoms.
+Davis created the Davis Procedure, which enables the Dyslexic learner to control disorientation, thereby governing the dyslexic symptoms.
 This approach involves orientation counseling and symbol Mastery.

 The Gifts of Dyslexia

-The best part of the book came when I got to explore the different gifts of the dyslexic learner/individual.
-If not suppressed by parents or by a rigid educational system the dyslexic learners can develop to be great creatives and masters in their gifting.
-For Albert Einstein it was physics, for Michael Jordan it was basketball.
-Amazing! right?
-Try to pick out any famous person with dyslexia and identify their area of mastery.
+The best part of the book came when I explored the different gifts of the dyslexic learner/individual.
+If not suppressed by parents or a rigid educational system, dyslexic learners can develop into great creatives and masters in their gifting.
+For Albert Einstein, it was physics; for Michael Jordan, it was basketball.
+Amazing!
+Right?
+Try to pick out any famous person with Dyslexia and identify their area of mastery.

 The Thoughtful End